 Through innovative techniques such as drama and drawing, Send a Cow is helping Jenifer to express her emotions, and by introducing her to others in a similar situation, Jenifer is beginning to understand that she is a strong and powerful woman, who has been subjected to a hideous tragedy.
 There is hope for the future.

 Feed a Child

-This christmas help a mother learn to provide three healthy meals a day for her children
+This year help a mother learn to provide three healthy meals a day for her children